 First, the patient needs to decide what she wants to change.
 Obviously, all patients want their final result to be breasts of the same size.
 However, ultimately it is the patient’s choice to decide:

+A patient might consider having both breasts reduced in size, this would be an example of bilateral reduction.
 One breast could have more breast tissue removed than the other side to achieve symmetry.

+One less common option is to combine a unilateral reduction with a unilateral augmentation, this would be a situation where one breast would have its size increased while the other is decreased.
 This is less common and would involve a situation of greater asymmetry.
 Please note that the side that is augmented may need a subsequent mastopexy to achieve symmetry in shape and sag.

 Dr. Loffredo and Dr. Jones help a patient decide what procedures will help achieve symmetry concerning shape and sag.
 However, they want the patient to identify what she is trying to achieve as far as size is concerned.
 It is not uncommon for an asymmetrical breast patient to say, “If it weren’t for the asymmetry, I would not be here.”
 Obviously however, if both breasts are different sizes, some decision has to be made about going larger or going smaller. *